Amarjit-ph/CodeDepot/docs/js5.md

 The splice() method can be used to add new items to an array: `fruits.splice(2, 0, "Lemon", "Kiwi");`

-- first parameter (2) defines the position where new elements should be added
+- First parameter (2) defines the position where new elements should be added
-- second parameter (0) defines how many elements should be removed.
+- Second parameter (0) defines how many elements should be removed.
 - The rest of the parameters ("Lemon" , "Kiwi") define the new elements to be added.

 ```js title="Splice"